-- 1/2 cucumber, sliced
+- ½ cucumber, sliced

-- 4 tomatoes, roughly chopped
+- 2 tomatoes, roughly chopped

-- 1/2 red onion, thinly sliced
+- ½ red onion, thinly sliced

-- 1/2 bell pepper, cut into sliced
+- ½ bell pepper, cut into thin strips

-- 1 tbsp oregano
+- 1 tablespoon oregano

-- Feta, diced
+- 100 g Feta, diced

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

 - 12 black olives, sliced

-- 1 tbsp lemon juice
+- 1 tablespoon lemon juice